-Personalized Approach – Most mutual fund investors will never speak with the person who is managing their money.
+Personalized approach – Most mutual fund investors will never speak with the person managing their money.
+They are one of many thousands of shareholders, only the largest of which might merit the attention of their fund manager if they have any questions about decision-making or wish to learn more.
 SMA investors have a different experience.
-Many SMA managers are small business owners who tend to be more involved with clients and day-to-day operations.
-This allows SMA managers to reduce the multiple levels between client and portfolio manager, many having one-on-one working relationships.
+Many SMA managers are small business owners like us who tend to be more involved with clients and day-to-day operations.
+Thus, SMA managers can reduce the multiple levels between client and portfolio manager to create greater accessibility, with many having one-on-one working relationships.

-Direct Ownership – With an SMA, you will benefit from direct ownership of your securities, compared to investing in a mutual fund where your money is pooled with other investors.
-You will receive regular, comprehensive reporting, including the buying and selling activity in your account.
+Direct ownership – With a mutual fund, the fund is the owner of any assets.
+Your money is pooled with other investors, you hold shares in the fund, and you are one step removed from your investments.
+With an SMA you retain direct ownership of the securities in your account.
+The assets in your account are registered in your name, not that of a fund.
+You will receive regular, comprehensive reporting, including your account’s buying and selling activity.
 Your account statements show the securities you own, the number of shares, and many other details.
 And you can check this information at any time.
-All this information and communication leads to greater transparency and serves as the basis to better understand what you own.
+All this information and communication leads to greater transparency and serves as the basis for a better understanding of what you own.

-Greater Portfolio Knowledge – When you partner with an advisor to help manage your investments, it is good practice to stay knowledgeable about what you own, to understand the logic behind your investments, and to recognize how those decisions are expected to help you reach your goals.
-Mutual fund managers communicate quarterly in writing, but it offers no opportunity for a learning dialogue.
-With direct and personal access to the SMA manager, you can dive as deeply as needed to reach an appropriate level of comfort and understanding.
-Greater knowledge helps frame appropriate return expectations and limit unpleasant surprises.
+Greater portfolio knowledge – When you partner with an advisor to help manage your investments, it is wise to stay knowledgeable about your holdings, understand the logic behind the decisions, and recognize how those decisions will help you reach your goals.
+Mutual fund managers communicate quarterly in writing, but it relates only to the fund and not its effect on your portfolio.
+It offers no opportunity for a learning dialogue.
+With direct and personal access to the SMA manager, you can dive as deeply as needed to reach an appropriate comfort level and better understand how the selections will impact your portfolio.
+Better knowledge helps frame reasonable return expectations and limit unpleasant surprises.

-Customization – an SMA is not a one-kind fits all.
+Customization – an SMA is not a one-kind-fits-all.
 It can be structured to exclude certain investments due to concentrated single-stock positions elsewhere.
-It can be structured to reflect personal values, restricting companies deemed to be less socially responsible or targeting companies that promote and support certain environmental, social, or governance practices.
-Or a client investing in an SMA focused on muni bonds could have the manager concentrate holdings in a certain state, plus tailor the account duration and other factors to the client’s situation.
+It can be structured to reflect personal values, restricting companies deemed less socially responsible or targeting companies that promote and support certain environmental, social, or governance practices.
+Or a client investing in an SMA focused on muni bonds could have the manager concentrate holdings in a specific state, plus tailor the account duration and other factors specific to the client’s situation.
 Mutual funds will offer no such customization.

-Tax Efficiency – Unlike a mutual fund where capital gains from the portfolio are passed along to all shareholders, an SMA investor is only taxed on realized gains in their specific portfolio.
-Because an SMA contains individual securities, you can decide when to take capital gains and losses based on your tax situation each year.
-Or instead of realizing capital gains, you can direct your manager to contribute appreciated securities to the charity of your choice.
-This avoids capital gains tax on the sale and helps meet gifting commitments at the same time.
+Tax efficiency – Unlike a mutual fund where capital gains from the portfolio are passed along to all shareholders in any taxable accounts, an SMA investor only pays taxes on realized gains in their specific portfolio.
+Because an SMA contains individual securities, you and your manager can decide when to take capital gains and losses based on your yearly tax situation.
+Or, instead of realizing capital gains, you can direct your manager to contribute appreciated securities to the charity of your choice.
+Doing so avoids capital gains tax on the sale and helps meet gifting commitments simultaneously.